 Keeping an eye on patient-ventilator synchrony

-The well-trained eye of a ventilation expert is capable of detecting asynchronies by analyzing the waveform shapes of either the flow or the pressure waveforms.
-However, the expert cannot always be at the bedside, and the patient condition can change from breath to breath.
+The well-trained eye of a ventilation expert is capable of detecting asynchronies by analyzing the shapes of the flow and pressure waveforms.

-For maximum flexibility, IntelliSync+ can be activated to automate either the inspiratory trigger or the expiratory trigger, or both.
+For maximum flexibility, you can choose to activate IntelliSync+ for either the inspiratory trigger or the expiratory trigger, or both.

 Analyzing waveform shapes is a reliable, accurate, and reproducible method for assessing patient-ventilator interaction.
-Automation of this method may allow continuous monitoring of ventilated patients and/or improved breath triggering and cycling (Mojoli F, Iotti GA, Torriglia F, et al. In vivo calibration of esophageal pressure in the mechanically ventilated patient makes measurements reliable.
+Automation of this method may allow continuous monitoring of ventilated patients and/or improved breath-triggering and cycling (Mojoli F, Iotti GA, Torriglia F, et al. In vivo calibration of esophageal pressure in the mechanically ventilated patient makes measurements reliable.
 Crit Care.
 2016;20:98.
 Published 2016 Apr 11. doi:10.1186/s13054-016-1278-54).